Simple length spectra as moduli for hyperbolic surfaces and rigidity of length identities: Surfaces with low complexity

 At this moment, $\phi_{1}$ may or may not agree with $\phi_{0}$ on $X_{0} \cap X_{1}$, depending on whether $\phi_{1}$ is orientation-preserving or not.
 Once $\phi_{1}$ is shown to be orientation-preserving, the gluing of $\phi_{0}$ and $\phi_{1}$ becomes an isometry between $X$ and $X'$, completing the proof.
 Suppose to the contrary that $\phi_{1}$ is orientation-reversing.
-For clearer explanation, we from now on flip the orientation of $X'$; now $\phi_{0}$ is assumed to be orientation-reversing, while $\phi_{1}$ is orientation-preserving.
-We then show that the (unsigned) distance between $\zeta_{1}$ and $\zeta_{2}$ along $\delta_{1}$ differs with the analogous one on $X'$.
-This will then contradict to the fact that $\phi_{2}$ is an isometry, which must preserve the unsigned twist of $X_{2}$ at $\delta_{1}$.
+For clearer explanation, we from now on flip the orientation of $X'$ to make $\phi_1$ orientation-preserving, while we have that $\phi_{0}$ is orientation-reversing.
+We then show that the (unsigned) distance between $\zeta_{1}$ and $\zeta_{2}$ along $\delta_{1}$ differs to the analogous one on $X'$.
+This will then contradict the fact that $\phi_{2}$ is an isometry, which must preserve the unsigned twist of $X_{2}$ at $\delta_{1}$.